nikgaevoy/TRD/README.md

 [The file itself.](main.pdf)

-Compile using LuaTeX:
+## Building

+	make

+In case you want to do all the steps manually, compile using LuaTeX:

 	lualatex --shell-escape main

 Note that several runs are required for the correct number of pages and the counter in the header.

-Also, you can simply call ```make```.
+Code formatting is done by ```clang-format```.
+Run:

+	./code/formatted/format.sh